Konnichy/SmartThings-Groovy/README.md

 That shoud be it!

 Now, you are able to base your automation on the presence of every person.
-For example, you can make the routine `I'm Back!` activate automatically when any person connects to the Wi-Fi.
-Or make the routine `Goodbye!` activate when nobody's home.
+For example, you can make the routine 'I'm Back!' activate automatically when any person connects to the Wi-Fi.
+Or make the routine 'Goodbye!' activate when nobody's home.